 We have had the opportunity to climb this stout brute six times and have thoroughly enjoyed each chance to do so.
 We prefer to stay in Bishop, California, which is the “Big City” by the Eastern Sierra Highway 395 corridor at the northern end of the Owens Valley.
 We also host an altitude training camp out of Glacier Lodge that includes Mt.
 Whitney.

 The Whitney Portal Road bike climb is the #5 most difficult climb in California, #13 in the U.S. and #60 in the World.
 We begin the climb in Lone Pine with a nice one-mile 5% grade warm up, unless you happened to be riding on the roadway July 25, 2017 on your way from Badwater Death Valley to the Portal and then the Summit by foot.
 In that case, you’re riding over a newly tarred and sticky road (see photo below)!

 That was some sticky stuff in July 2017.

 Tayler had ridden all night from Badwater 125 miles away,

 116 degrees at our 6 p.m. start time (see summary, below)

 The next three miles pick up to 5.6% average grade, then 6.8% (Miles 4-6), then hang on for 9.5% average grade for the next 4.5 miles (Miles 6.5 to 11) as we enter the zone where altitude can be a factor (altitude sickness "commonly occurs above 2,400 meters/8,000 feet," per Wikipedia).
 The climb begins at 3,802’ and ends at 8,372’.

 Climb begins in Big Pine.

 Mt.
-Whitney (background upper left) and hairpin (lower right).
+Whitney (background upper left-center) and hairpin (lower right).

 Looking back to the east towards Lone Pine from the top of the hairpin.